 For the 100 point program:

-an undergraduate degree in a cognate area with at least H2B (70%) average in the major, or equivalent, and at least 2 years of documented, relevant work experience.
+An undergraduate degree (equivalent to an Australian undergraduate degree) or equivalent, in a cognate discipline, with at least H2B (70%) average, and at least 2 years of documented, relevant work experience or equivalent.

 |Core Participation Requirements:||

 For the purposes of considering request for Reasonable Adjustments under the Disability Standards for Education (Cwth 2005), and Students Experiencing Academic Disadvantage Policy, academic requirements for this subject are articulated in the Subject Description, Subject Objectives, Generic Skills and Assessment Requirements of this entry.